Toward Quantum Analog Simulation of Many-Body Supersymmetry with Rydberg Atom Arrays

-In our first protocol, the system-reservoir interaction couples to all eigenstates of the SUSY spectrum (Fig.~\ref{schm}b).
-This averaging thus requires transitions between states with different $E$ \emph{and} different $L$.
-Excitations that vary the size of the chain are difficult to realize in AMO systems.
-Nevertheless, this method, which we refer to as GCA, serves as an ideal reference case.
+Our first protocol is GCA, shown in Fig.~\ref{schm}(b), where the system-reservoir interactions change both $E$ \emph{and} $L.$ While excitations that vary the size of the chain are difficult to realize experimentally, this method serves to provide an ideal reference case.
+It yields the distribution $\hat{\sigma}$ with weights $\sigma(E)$, dependent only on $E$, thereby satisfying condition (ii).

-We propose a second, more experimentally accessible method to approximate length-changing system-reservoir interactions.
-We consider an ensemble of spin chains of different $L$, each interacting with a dissipative environment composed of ancillae, as shown in Fig.~\ref{schm}c.
-The ancillae energies are engineered such that the system-ancilla interactions induce transitions among the many-body energy eigenstates of the spin chain, driving each chain in the ensemble towards its canonical thermal state.
-One scheme that produces such dynamics was recently proposed using damped, driven ancillae whose time-dependent energies are swept across the many-body spectrum \cite{METCALF2020}.
-In this case, the ratio of the rates of ancilla driving to damping defines $\beta$.
+Our second approach is QGCA, which approximates the length-changing system-reservoir interactions but is more experimentally accessible.
+We consider a set of spin chains of different $L$, each interacting with a dissipative environment composed of ancillae, as shown in Fig.~\ref{schm}(c).
+The ancillae energies are engineered such that the system-ancilla interactions induce transitions among the many-body energy eigenstates of the spin chain, driving each chain towards its canonical thermal state.
 We average over the canonical distributions for different length chains in the ensemble.
-We call this method QGCA because variations in $L$ are not generated by the reservoir.
+This approach is \textit{quasigrand} canonical, as variations in $L$ are not generated by the interaction with the bath.

+One recently proposed scheme to produce canonical thermalization dynamics uses damped, driven ancillae weakly coupled to the spin system \cite{METCALF2020}.
+The ancillae energy spacing is swept across the system's many-body spectrum, avoiding fine-tuning the ancilla spacing to each gap.
+At most, $L$ ancillae are required for thermalization, but less may be required if the system-ancilla couplings produce ergodic dynamics \cite{METCALF2020}.